 - Trade directories and printed sources

 The Local Studies collection contains printed material that relates to Plymouth and the surrounding area.
-A carefully chosen selection of these resources will be available at The Box to research histories of locality or family.
+A carefully chosen selection of these resources is available at The Box to research histories of locality or family.
 The remainder of the collection is available via the local Library service.

 The selection at The Box contains books on all aspects of local history ranging from Devonshire folklore through to histories of individual towns, parishes and people.
 The primary focus of the books is on the Three Towns of Plymouth, Devonport and Stonehouse.
 There are also books relating to topics of particular local interest which are reflected in The Box’s galleries, such as natural history, geography, industrial archaeology and famous local people.

 There's also a selection of books about genealogy, including guides for researching family trees.
-This is a reference collection which, once The Box is open, people are welcome to use on a drop-in basis (with no appointment necessary).
+This is a reference collection which people are welcome to use on a drop-in basis (with no appointment necessary).
 The books are not available for loan, but will be available to be viewed in person during your visit.